svgdotjs/svg.js/README.md

 __`returns`: `element`__

 This will create a new, unlinked copy.
 For making a linked clone, see the [use](#use) element.
+By default the cloned element is placed directly after the orginal element.
+When you pass a parent parameter to the `clone()` function it will append the cloned element to the given parent.

 ### remove()
 Removes the calling element from the svg document: